- 8 minutes to read

 View as XML

-At the bottom of the page, the Settings for this Event Log configuration can be reviewed (read-only): Details
+At the bottom of the modal, you can review the configuration settings used for this Event Log (read-only):

-To enable the Monitoringm and for end-users to gain access to the Event Log on the Target Windows Server, you must create one or more configuration entries.
+To enable monitoring and provide end-users access to the Event Log on the target Windows Server, create one or more configuration entries.
 Use the Remote Configuration to manage the Event Log configuration entries.

 Event Log Tab

-Add an Event Log Entry to monitor by clicking on the Add Button:
+Add an Event Log Entry to monitor by clicking the Add button:

 Add Event Log Entry